 From the 25th Annual Spring Research Symposium, University of Manitoba Centre on Aging: discusses the lack of information and understanding of the needs of those aging with a developmental disability in Canada.
 Currently services are designed either for older adults, or for those with developmental disabilities, not in combination.
 Research being conducted by Dr. Shooshtari seeks to increase this understanding, to inform the development and design of health and social services for those aging with a developmental disability.

-Explores the laws and regulations which apply to persons with intellectual disabilities in the proovince of Ontario with specific attention to the issues of consent and substitute decision-making.
+Explores the laws and regulations which apply to persons with intellectual disabilities in the province of Ontario with specific attention to the issues of consent and substitute decision-making.

-Adapted draft recommendations of the U.K. Down’s Syndrome Medical Interest Group; this document identifies particular medical problems associated with Down Syndrome and summarizes treatments.
+Adapted draft recommendations of the U.K. Down’s Syndrome Medical Interest Group; identifies particular medical problems associated with Down Syndrome and summarizes treatments.

 Canadian Centre for Activity and Aging